7 common real estate scams and how to avoid them

 1. Wire fraud scam

 Wire fraud is one of the fastest-growing threats in real estate today, especially during the final stages of a home purchase.
-Scammers will pose as your real estate agent, lender, or title company to trick you into wiring your down payment or closing costs to a fraudulent account.
+Scammers can pose as your real estate agent, lender, or title company to intercept payment instructions and trick you into wiring your down payment or closing costs to a fraudulent account.
 Once the money is sent, it's extremely difficult, if not impossible, to recover.

 These scams can be very convincing.
-Criminals often hack legitimate email accounts or create nearly identical fake ones, using elaborate tactics to mimic the tone, timing, and even formatting of real communications.
+Here’s how it works: Criminals often use phishing tactics, look-alike email domains, hacked email accounts, and fake emails that can easily fool you.
+Their schemes can effectively mimic the tone, timing, and even formatting of real communications.
 It's easy to be caught off guard, particularly when emotions are high and deadlines are tight.

 2. Foreclosure relief scam